Email UsEmail Us

 Research studies show that many people who suffer from chronic pain and stress-related illness have been helped by the daily practice of MBSR.

 The MBSR method was developed by Dr. Jon Kabat-Zinn and his colleagues at the Stress Reduction Clinic of the University of Massachusetts Medical School (now The Center for Mindfulness).
-Since that clinic first opened in 1979, MBSR has become a recognized medical intervention that continues to attract research and influence other treatment programs around the world.
+Since that clinic first opened in 1979, MBSR has become a recognized medical intervention that inspires continuing research, and influences other treatment programs around the world.

 MBSR is fully described in Dr. Kabat-Zinn's book, Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness.
 The Meditation for Health program is closely modeled on this original MBSR program.